How does a Tens Unit work?

 Break the Cycle of Pain

 Inside our body is a very complex system of electrical signals that travel through a very complicated pathway system of nerves.
 The exact way that this system works still to this day is not completely understood.
 The basis of our knowledge originates from two different areas of our bodies, the Brain and the Nerve receptors.
 These two areas are well understood by the medical community.
-The way that these parts of the body communicate are not completely understood.
-TENS are designed to interfere with the communication of these two areas of the body to help relive the cycle of pain.For example: When a cell phone is used to dial a number it immediately transmits (sends) an airwave path to the dialed number.
+The way that these parts of the body communicate is not completely understood.
+TENS are designed to interfere with the communication of these two areas of the body to help relieve the cycle of pain.
+For example: When a cell phone is used to dial a number it immediately transmits (sends) an airwave path to the dialed number.
 The reception is either clear, weak, or non-working on the air pathways.
-The cycle of pain can be interrupted by endorphins, distraction and electrical impulses (TENS)
+The cycle of pain can be interrupted by endorphins, distraction, and electrical impulses (TENS).

 It was not until the 1960’s that pain research officially began.
-That is when more and more studies began to prove “The Cycle of Pain Theory”.
+That is when more and more studies began to prove “The Cycle of Pain Theory.”

 Researchers now know that once this pathway is open and our brain continues to receive painful messages, other factors come into play.
-Our whole pain transmission process becomes super sensitive and the pain continues long after the initial trigger cause.
+Our whole pain transmission process becomes super sensitive, and the pain continues long after the initial trigger cause.
 It no longer needs another stimulus.
-We might describe this as saying our brain has been programmed to have continuous lasting chronic pain.
+We might describe this as saying our brain has been programmed to have continuous, lasting chronic pain.

 Research has also discovered that after the initial body injury has supposedly been healed, ten years later the patient can still feel the pain from that same area.
 This is why time after time so many people go back to their doctor for another pain evaluation in the same area.
-But when the doctor reexamines the area he finds nothing wrong.
+But when the doctor reexamines the area, he finds nothing wrong.
 This can lead to a lack of trust and confidence between doctor and patient.

 Another major pain discovery has been made about pain pathways.
 Our brain not only receives pain messages, but it can also send messages through this same pathway to our spinal cord and subconscious part of our brain.
 The reason for this response is so the brain can order the release of chemicals that will actually reduce or prevent pain.
 This chemical is called endorphins.
-They are our body’s natural painkillers, and they are one of the most or the most built-in reserve unit powerhouse that we have.
+They are our body’s natural painkillers, and they are one of the most or the most built-in reserve unit powerhouses that we have.
 We each produce varying amounts of endorphins, depending on the circumstance and the degree of pain we have.

 People with long-term chronic pain can become depressed and may not cope or function well.
 This may be because their station gates are wide open, allowing more pain messages through to their brain.

 All humans have pain tolerance and pain threshold.
 They can vary in each of us, depending on different circumstances and the way someone feels at the time.
 Experiments have shown that people can tolerate more pain if people are watching or are around during an injury.
-There are many different factors involved in peoples threshold to pain.
-For example: If a person pinches a finger in a drawer, they may go over their threshold-but the pain may pass shortly.
-On the other hand, if someone breaks a finger they will surpass their pain tolerance and quickly go to the emergency room.
+There are many different factors involved in people's threshold to pain.
+For example: If a person pinches a finger in a drawer, they may go over their threshold, but the pain may pass shortly.
+On the other hand, if someone breaks a finger, they will surpass their pain tolerance and quickly go to the emergency room.

 Both types of pain receive messages to the brain by pain receptors.
-These pain receptors are tiny nerve endings throughout the body that continuously scout (observe) unusual physical feelings.
+These pain receptors are tiny nerve endings throughout the body that continuously scout unusual physical feelings.
 There are two types of pain receptors.
 One lies just beneath our skin.
 These tiny nerve endings register fast and slow pain.
-The second one also carries pain receptor messages to the brain but they are located in peoples joints and all of the large internal organs.
+The second one also carries pain receptor messages to the brain, but they are located in people's joints and all of the large internal organs.
 For example, touching hot and cold or sharp and blunt objects to the skin.
 Some receptors constantly give back general information while others report damage or injury.
 Different pain receptors send different sensations to the brain so it can decipher which type of pain to report.

 Researchers have discovered that each type of pain receptor has its own pathway that carries messages to the brain.
 Painkillers affect each pain receptor differently.
 Depending on the strength, they block slow pain receptor messages of chronic pain, but can have little effect on fast-pain receptor messages to the brain.
 Painkillers work on pain tolerance, but have little or no effect on pain threshold.